makyo/writing/work/getting-lost/outline.md

     * Another as a doctor/specialist tries to rescue patient but is working against political power b/c net plays an All-Thing like role in government, is being used, those in charge don't want that shaken
 * Getting Lost
     * Few hundred out of eight billion
-* Sequel or expland about AI sort of like Wintermute or Lobsters in Accelerando
+* Sequel or expand about AI sort of like Wintermute or Lobsters in Accelerando

 -----

 * Act 1
-    * RJ works in a theatre, explanation of connecting to devices
+    * RJ works in a theater, explanation of connecting to devices
-        1. Shutting theatre down
+        1. Shutting theater down
         2. Online life
         3. Back story
             1. High school with Sasha